-Options for Determining Vertical Dimension with Edentulous Patients (Part 2)
+Options for Determining Vertical Dimension With Edentulous Patients, Part 2

-By Darin Dichter on July 18, 2019 | commentsIn a previous article we discussed some of the most common techniques for determining the occlusal vertical dimension (OVD) with an edentulous patient.
-That article addressed some of the advantages and possible disadvantages of relying on pre-extraction records and suggested that clinicians should feel confident with evaluating and/or determining OVD using post-extraction techniques.
+In a previous article, we discussed some of the most common techniques for determining the occlusal vertical dimension (OVD) with an edentulous patient.
+That article addressed some advantages and disadvantages of relying on pre-extraction records and suggested that clinicians should feel confident in evaluating and/or determining OVD using post-extraction techniques.

-Following the existing dentures
+Following the Existing Dentures

 When the patient presents with dentures, a common approach is to utilize the OVD of the existing dentures along with the freeway space approach.